Effectful Mealy Machines: Effectful Machines

-Deterministic machines use the \emph{identity monad}; partial machines, deterministic machines whose transition function may diverge, use the \emph{Maybe monad}; non-deterministic machines, as in Baier and Katoen~\cite{baier2008principles}, use the \emph{powerset monad}; probabilistic machines, or labelled Markov processes, use the \emph{finitary distribution monad}; finally, quantum machines, or quantum labelled transition systems~\cite{ceragioli2024effect,ceragioli2024coalgebraic}, use a \emph{monad of quantum distributions} \(\fun{Q}_{\mathcal{H}}\) on a finite dimensional Hilbert space \(\mathcal{H}\).
-Finally, machines with both local state $U$ and fixed shared state $S$ use the \emph{state monad} on $S$.
+\begin{exa}[\(\Set\)-monad machines] Deterministic machines use the \emph{identity monad}; partial machines, deterministic machines whose transition function may diverge, use the \emph{Maybe monad}; non-deterministic machines, as in Baier and Katoen~\cite{baier2008principles}, use the \emph{powerset monad} \(\parti\); probabilistic machines, or labelled Markov processes, use the \emph{finitary distribution monad} \(\distr\); machines with combined probabilistic and nondeterministic choices (also known as Segala systems~\cite{segala1995modeling,segala1995probabilistic}), use the \emph{convex sets of distributions} monad \(\convdistr\); quantum machines use a \emph{quantum branching monad} \(\fun{Q}\)~\cite{hasuo2011quantum}; finally, machines with both local state $U$ and fixed shared state $S$ use the \emph{state monad} on $S$.
 See \Cref{fig:monadMealy}.